 Alewife, blueback herring, and American shad are just a few of the anadromous species that live their adult life in saltwater but return to freshwater to spawn and whose populations had virtually disappeared from the Pawtuxet River watershed following the Industrial Revolution.
 Continue reading

 Phil Edwards, Supervising Fisheries Biologist with the RI Department of Environmental Management Division of Fish and Wildlife, has been counting the migrating fish for years at Gilbert Stuart stream (the headwaters of Narrow River) and other locations around the state.
 The attached chart for Gilbert Stuart Stream shows a steady decline in the population due to overfishing from 2001 until a moratorium was declared in 2006.
 Continue reading

 The Narrow River Watershed has long been recognized as a special place.
 It holds important resources for the State and for the local communities, including scenic beauty, the estuary, wetlands, a drinking water source, historic and cultural resources along the rivers, a National Wildlife Refuge, and opportunities for water-based recreation, including fishing, shellfishing (currently banned), and swimming.
 Continue reading

-The Rhode Island Rivers Council will be holding it’s January meeting “virtually” via Zoom on Wednesday, January 13 at 3pm.
-For more details see the agenda.
+The Rhode Island Rivers Council will be holding it’s May meeting in-person and “virtually” via Zoom on Wed., May 10 at 3pm.
+See the agenda for details.
 For information on past meetings see the Meetings and Presentations page.
 Continue reading